gvwilson/thirdbit/_posts/2005/2005-10-18-next-steps.md

 efficiently.
 I think it's going pretty well, and I'd welcome a chance to polish and extend it.
-(The report Jon Udell wrote for the original Software Carpentry project several years ago is just one indication of how much more could be done here...)
-The problem, of course, is finding someone to fund it...</p>
+(The report Jon Udell wrote for the original Software Carpentry project several years ago is just one indication of how much more could be done here…)  The problem, of course, is finding someone to fund it…</p>

 <p>And then there's undergraduate teaching.
 Over the past three
 years, I've supervised final-year projects for 60 students, who have